The following professionals lent their expertise to this article:

 Pre-Payment Plans aka Tuition Locks

-To qualify for a tuition lock, some schools require learners to pay the full amount in advance, while others require payment at the beginning of each semester.
+• Some schools may require you to pay the full amount in advance, while others require payment at the beginning of each semester.

 3 Colleges with Pre-Payment Plans